zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 }
 ```

-Now we will change the `_MyHomePageState` class.
+Now, change the `_MyHomePageState` class.
-This enables authentication via ZITADEL and removes the counter button of the hello
+This enables authentication via ZITADEL
-world application.
+and removes the counter button of the hello world application.
-We'll show the username of the authenticated user.
+Show the username of the authenticated user.

-1. Define the needed elements for our state:
+1. Define the needed elements for your state:

 ```dart
 final _appAuth = FlutterAppAuth();